White Americans: Politics

-White Americans tend to vote for the Republican Party ever since the 1960s when the party pushed for the Southern strategy electoral strategy to increase political support among white voters in the South.
+A majority of White Americans have voted for the Republican Party since the 1968 United States presidential election, with the 1964 United States presidential election being the last election when the Democratic Party won a majority of White voters.

-In 2012, 88% of Romney voters were white while 56% of Obama voters were white.
-In the 2008 presidential election, John McCain won 55% of white votes.
-In the 2010 House election, Republicans won 60% of the white votes.
+In 2012, 88% of Romney voters were non-Hispanic white while 56% of Obama voters were non-Hispanic white.
+In the 2008 presidential election, John McCain won 55% of non-Hispanic white votes.
+In the 2010 House election, Republicans won 60% of the non-Hispanic white votes.

 Some academics and commentators have argued that Donald Trump's presidential election victory in 2016 is an example of "White backlash".

+Health

 Culture

 From their earliest presence in North America, White Americans have contributed literature, art, cinema, religion, agricultural skills, foods, science and technology, fashion and clothing styles, music, language, legal system, political system, and social and technological innovation to American culture.
-White American culture derived its earliest influences from English, Scottish, Welsh, and Irish settlers and is quantitatively the largest proportion of American culture.
+White American culture derived its earliest influences from English, German, Scottish, Welsh, and Irish settlers and is quantitatively the largest proportion of American culture.
 The overall American culture reflects White American culture.
 The culture has been developing since long before the United States formed a separate country.
 Much of White American culture shows influences from British culture.
 Colonial ties to Great Britain spread the English language, legal system and other cultural attributes.